robmarkcole/coral-pi-rest-server/README.md

 -----------------------------
 Q: I get the error: `HandleQueuedBulkIn transfer in failed.
 Not found: USB transfer error 5 [LibUsbDataInCallback]`
 A: I reflashed the SD card and tried again with success

+Q: I get error `ValueError: Failed to load delegate from libedgetpu.1.dylib`
+A: libedgetpu is not in the expected location

 ## References
 * https://github.com/google-coral